Jodi Huisentruit: Investigation

+Since 2000

-In 2003, FindJodi.com was created by Minnesota TV journalists Josh Benson and Gary Peterson with the goal to keep Jodi’s case in the spotlight and for the website to serve as a clearinghouse for tips that might lead to Jodi.
+In 2003, FindJodi.com was created by Minnesota television journalists Josh Benson and Gary Peterson with the goal to keep the case in the spotlight and for the website to serve as a clearinghouse for tips that might lead to Huisentruit.

 When new cases arise that appear to bear similarities with Huisentruit's, or whenever remains are discovered in the area, speculation quickly leads to a connection with the missing reporter.
 However, no suspect has been identified and all uncovered remains to date have proven to be from other sources.
 In 2005, many media outlets, including 20/20, again focused on the story as the tenth anniversary of Huisentruit's disappearance approached.

 In early June 2008, photocopies of the 84 pages of Huisentruit's personal journal were anonymously mailed to a local newspaper.
-The Mason City Globe Gazette received the material in a large envelope with no return address and a June 4 postmark from Waterloo.
+The Mason City Globe Gazette received the material in a large envelope with no return address and a June 4 postmark from Waterloo, Iowa.
 The original journal has been in the possession of law enforcement since the investigation began.
-Within days, Mason City Police reported that the sender had come forward and was identified as the wife of the former Mason City police chief.
-Although noting that the former chief had taken a copy of the journal home when he left office, the police gave no motive as to why the woman had sent it to the newspaper.
+Within days, the Mason City Police Department (MCPD) reported that the sender had come forward and was identified as Cheryl Ellingson, the wife of former MCPD Chief David Ellingson.
+The MCPD gave no motive for why David Ellingson had taken a copy of evidence home when he left office, and no motive as to why Cheryl Ellingson interfered in the investigation by sending it to the newspaper.

 In May 2015, all 100 members of the Iowa House of Representatives signed a letter requesting Mason City to declare June 27, 2015, as Jodi Huisentruit Day in honor of her memory and that of all victims in unsolved cases.
 This was ultimately declined.
 In a December 2016 opinion piece for The N'West Iowa Review, retiring state representative John Kooiker of Sioux County described his experience with the case as a member of the Iowa State House Public Safety Committee and suggested a coverup by Mason City officials.

-In March 2017, a search warrant was executed against John Vansice, seeking GPS data for two of his vehicles.
+In March 2017, a search warrant was executed against a person of interest named John Vansice, seeking GPS data for two of his vehicles.
+In 2018, 48 Hours aired an episode on Huisentruit's disappearance, featuring Vansice in "never-before-seen footage".
+The reason for the attention was never explained by authorities, and the fact that Vansice had even been looked at was not revealed until leaked in 2018; Vansice, who was never charged for any aspect of the disappearance, died in December 2024.

-As of 2020, the Mason City Police Department and the Iowa Division of Criminal Investigation were still actively investigating Huisentruit's disappearance.
+As of 2020, the MCPD and the Iowa Division of Criminal Investigation were still actively investigating Huisentruit's disappearance.
 That same year, Findjodi.com launched a podcast by the same name in order to gain a new audience to share information on the case and generate new leads.

-In 2022, ABC's 20/20 debuted a new special titled "Gone at Dawn" overviewing the disappearance of Jodi and interviewing those close with the case.
-This episode was the third time 20/20 featured the Jodi Huisentruit case.
+In 2022, ABC's 20/20 debuted a new special titled "Gone at Dawn" overviewing the disappearance and interviewing those close with the case.
+This episode was the third time 20/20 featured the Huisentruit case.